Professor James Wilsdon

 - evidence in decision-making and the politics and practice of scientific advice.

 I'm a strong supporter of open access, and aim whenever possible to publish my own work in OA formats.
-I’m also on the editorial advisory panel of Palgrave Communications, a leading interdisciplinary open-access journal for the social sciences.
+I’m also on the editorial advisory panel of Humanities and Social Sciences Communications, an interdisciplinary open-access journal for the social sciences.

 Currently, I am working on four projects:

-Launched in October 2019, RoRI will be based for an initial two-year incubation phase at Wellcome’s offices in London.
-The consortium has five objectives:
+For its incubation phase, until the end of 2021, RoRI will be based at Wellcome’s offices in London.
+The RoRI consortium has five objectives:

-- To connect academic capabilities to the data and analytical resources of Wellcome, Digital Science and RoRI’s wider consortium of strategic partners;
+- To connect academic capabilities to the data and analytical resources of RoRI’s consortium of strategic partners;

 - To co-design, experiment and apply new tools, indicators, funding modes, prioritisation and evaluation frameworks;